dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 486. Predict the Winner.md

 * Time complexity : $O(2^n)$.
 Size of recursion tree will be $2^n$.
 Here, $n$ refers to the length of $nums$ array.

 * Space complexity : $O(n)$.
-The depth of the recursion tree can go upto nn.
+The depth of the recursion tree can go upto $n$.

 ## Approach #2 Similar Approach [Accepted]
 **Algorithm**

-We can omit the use of turnturn to keep a track of the player for the current turn.
+We can omit the use of $turn$ to keep a track of the player for the current turn.
 To do so, we can make use of a simple observation.
 If the current turn belongs to, say Player 1, we pick up an element, say $x$, from either end, and give the turn to Player 2.
 Thus, if we obtain the score for the remaining elements(leaving $x$), this score, now belongs to Player 2.
 Thus, since Player 2 is competing against Player 1, this score should be subtracted from Player 1's current(local) score($x$) to obtain the effective score of Player 1 at the current instant.

 Similar argument holds true for Player 2's turn as well i.e. we can subtract Player 1's score for the remaining subarray from Player 2's current score to obtain its effective score.
-By making use of this observation, we can omit the use of turnturn from `winner` to find the required result by making the slight change discussed above in the `winner`'s implementation.
+By making use of this observation, we can omit the use of $turn$ from `winner` to find the required result by making the slight change discussed above in the `winner`'s implementation.

 While returning the result from `winner` for the current function call, we return the larger of the effective scores possible by choosing either the first or the last element from the currently available subarray.
 Rest of the process remains the same as the last approach.